vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "What lies behind us and what lies before us are tiny matters compared to what lies within us." - Ralph Waldo Emerson
 > 1. "Start where you are.
 Use what you have.
 Do what you can." - Arthur Ashe

-## Empowerment and Self-Improvement

-- "You are never too old to set another goal or to dream a new dream." - C.S.
-Lewis
-- "The most common way people give up their power is by thinking they don’t have any." - Alice Walker
-- "Do not wait to strike till the iron is hot, but make it hot by striking." - William Butler Yeats
-- "You are braver than you believe, stronger than you seem, and smarter than you think." - A.A.
-Milne
-- "The best way out is always through." - Robert Frost

 ## Gratitude and Positivity